Ideas for Provisioning Centers to Minimize 280E Impact

 Strategic planning and specialized accounting are required when a business is subject to 280E!

-All medical marihuana businesses should work with a specialized CPA!
+All medical marijuana businesses should work with a specialized CPA!
 Successful businesses in any industry often work regularly with a CPA.
-As a marihuana business, the regulatory and accounting environments are extremely complex.
+As a marijuana business, the regulatory and accounting environments are extremely complex.
 Work with an expert to help your business stay on track.